 ✘ Sparse padding on the seat

 So what are the cons?
 For starters, it’s not a seat that’s going to last particularly long.
-The 17″ maximum harness height is the shortest on this list – even shorter than the convertible car seat at the top!
+The 17″ maximum harness height is just about the shortest on this list.
 There are plenty of kids who will outgrow the harness mode at age 6, even if they aren’t mature enough yet for the booster mode.

-The biggest downside for international travelers is that the Cosco Finale requires using the top tether in harness mode.
+The biggest downside for international travelers is that the Cosco Finale requires using the top tether in harness mode in a car.
 Not all countries have top tethers in all cars (or any cars), so the Finale may not be the best choice for international travel.

 And while some kids love the seat and find it comfortable enough, my kids are extremely picky about their padding… and not shy about it either.
-We’ve had to replace more than one seat (including a Cosco) because they just don’t find them plush enough for long drives.
+We’ve had to replace more than one seat because they just don’t find them plush enough for long drives.

 All that said, the Cosco Finale DX might be the right choice for your family if you’re on a tight budget or you need an extremely narrow car seat to fit 3-across in a tiny European rental car.